Stanbridge East

 Stanbridge East is a municipality in the Canadian province of Quebec, located within the Brome-Missisquoi Regional County Municipality.
 The population as of the Canada 2011 Census was 873.

 History

 The Township of Stanbridge was first surveyed by Jesse Pennoyer in the year 1792.
-It was subsequently opened for settlement, reversing the old policy of the day "no settlements along the frontier".
-In 1997 the township changed its form of government and became Stanbridge East.
-The village became the film location for the fictional setting of Three Pines, Quebec, in the 2013 made-for-television movie "Still Life" (based on Louise Penny's novel about Chief Inspector Armand Gamache).
+It was subsequently opened for settlement, reversing the old policy of "no settlements along the frontier."
+In 1997, the township changed its form of government and became Stanbridge East.
+The village became the film location for the fictional setting of Three Pines, Quebec, in the 2013 made-for-television movie Still Life, based on Louise Penny's novel of the same title about Chief Inspector Armand Gamache.